Monday to Friday 10am - 3pm

-The Creative Media Lab is a program aimed to equip individuals on the Autism Spectrum with experience in media production to develop professional career stream skills in a media or arts profession.
+The Creative Media Lab is aimed to equip individuals on the Autism Spectrum with experience in media production to develop professional career stream skills in a media or arts profession.
 This program is based around access to professional tools, applying participant goals to industry standard workflows and producing creative content.

 This is done through a project-based, skills development approach, where members explore and develop their specific media interests.
 Practicing ones chosen craft is how interests turn to skills and relevant experience motivating participants to pursue pathways that are tailored to their strengths.
 This approach fosters confident, productive and innovative creators.

 The program format encourages collaboration, placing participants with common interests together in situations that build connections and productive working relationships.
 The benefit of working in a team environment develops skill sharing, social skill development and empowerment in media production team roles.
 CML replicates typical studio environments, where participants can learn about and develop essential industry based work skills.

 There are few vocational, employment and arts based options open to young adults on the autism spectrum.
 Spectrum Production’s Creative Media Lab (CML) prepares participants for careers by teaching media production skills in areas such as video editing, sound recording, camera operation, 2D and stop-motion animation.

 First and foremost, we want to see that you have a passion for media creation and desire to apply and grow your skills.